-Interview Video Recorder 9 software (an upgrade to video from Interview Recorder 9) has the capability to record a single channel of video from an Axis IP camera device, or any video encoder that supports the RTSP standard.
+SoniClear has the capability to record a single channel of video from an Axis IP camera device, or any video encoder that supports the RTSP standard.
 The software supports H.264 video and AAC audio capture.
 The video stream is synchronized with the audio recording from microphones installed on the system.

-In addition to upgrading to the video version of SoniClear specific hardware that has been certified to work with SoniClear 9 software is required.
+The video recording feature requires purchasing the Court Video Recorder 9 software (an upgrade to video from Court Recorder 10), and specific hardware that has been certified to work with SoniClear 9 software.
 Contact SoniClear regarding options for installing video recording.